 Rosey Grier

-He was a college All-American football player for Penn State, and earned a place in the NCAA 100th anniversary list of 100 most influential student athletes.
+Grier played college football for the Penn State Nittany Lions, earning All-America honors and a place in the NCAA 100th anniversary list of 100 most influential student athletes.
 A professional player for 12 seasons, Grier was a member of the New York Giants and the original Fearsome Foursome of the Los Angeles Rams.
-He played in the Pro Bowl twice, was select All-Pro three times, and won the 1956 NFL Championship with the Giants.
+He played in the Pro Bowl twice, was selected All-Pro three times, and won the 1956 NFL championship with the Giants.

 After Grier's professional sports career, he worked as a bodyguard for Senator Robert Kennedy during the 1968 presidential campaign.
 Grier was guarding Ethel Kennedy when Senator Kennedy was shot.
 Although unable to prevent the assassination, Grier took control of the gun and subdued the shooter, Sirhan Sirhan.